juseljuk/watsonx-orchestrate-workshop/part5-guidelines-guardrails/README.md

 ```
 Bob, create a guardrail plugin for the customer support agent that detects and blocks requests for unauthorized data access
 ```
+>NOTE: Bob will work for a while since it will also create a test file for the new plugin and also some documentation.
+Keep your eye on the Bob chat, since Bob will ask your permission to run the tests for the plugin.
+It most probably will iterate a couple of times before it's done - and that's good, Bob will make sure that the plugin works as expected and all the test cases are covered 😊

 ## Part 3: Testing Guidelines and Guardrails